 Dr. Kemp is published in the areas of General Medicine, Pulmonary and Critical Care Medicine, and Biomedical Ethics.
 He also has interest in Education in general, and Christian Education in particular.
 He is the lead editor of Lessons for Life: A Devotional for the Disciple, a collection of church school lessons written by the church school curriculum team of Antioch, which was published in February 2014.
 He is also the author of A Servant’s Heart: Tips for the Associate Minister, which was published in April 2014.
 He is a member of the Baptist Ministers Union of San Antonio and Vicinity, the Community of Churches for Social Action, the Guadalupe District Association, the San Antonio Baptist Association, and the Baptist General Convention of Texas.
 He has served as a member of the board of the Black Business Expo and the Antioch Community Transformation Network.
 He served on the Accountability Committee for the San Antonio Eastside Reinvestment Initiative and he is a member of the Advisory Board of the St. Philipp’s College Veterans Outreach and Transition Center.
 He is member of the Board of Trustees of the United Way of San Antonio and serves as the Chairman of the Board of Directors of the Eastside Christian Action Group.
 In September 2014, he was installed as the National Director of the Health Awareness Team, National Baptist Convention of America Incorporated.
 In November 2014, he was honored by his Alma Mater as an inductee of the National Alumni Hall of Fame, University of Arkansas at Pine Bluff.

 Dr. Kemp married Velma L. Willoughby Kemp on August 3, 1985.
-They are the parents of two daughters: Jessica, a student at Truett Theological Seminary and the current Minister of Youth and Children at Antioch, and Joelle, a Pharmacy student at the Feik School of Pharmacy, University of the Incarnate Word.
+They are the parents of two daughters: Rev. Jessica, an ordained minister and the current Minister of Children Youth and Young Adults at Antioch, and Joelle, a pharmacist living in Humble, TX with her husband, Jacoby.